10 Steps to Learn Conversational Chinese

 No master fell just from heaven!
 Being able to speak a language takes time and effort.
 Don’t expect too much too soon.

-Try to stay focused and motivated by rotating learning methods and make them diverse.
+Try to stay focused and motivated by rotating and diversifying learning methods.
 Why don’t you create a study plan?
-It’s a lot easier to reach goals when you have them laid out in front of you!
+It’s a lot easier to reach goals when you have them laid out in front of you.

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.